isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

 #### (B) Non-Designated Flights

 For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
-Please click [here](/health) for more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore.
+There is no need to undergo a pre-departure COVID-19 PCR test in Hong Kong.
+Please click here for more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore.

-There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.